shishenyxx/Adult_brain_somatic_mosaicism/pipelines/WGS_SNV_indel_calling_pipeline/Mutect2_PM_Strelka2/README.md

 #### normal_path
 Path to the "normal" bam file.
 #### vcf_path
-Path to the variant quality score recalibrated gvcfs from haplotype caller.
+Path to the variant quality score recalibrated vcfs from haplotype caller.
+The input should be in vcf format.
 This will help the calculation such as "near indel".

 ----------------------------